Human impact on river systems

-This long-term impact is analyzed through an interdisciplinary lens which combines different insights from: geology, ecology, hydrology and archaeology.
-The natural water cycle and stream flow is globally influenced by urbanization, climate alteration and deforestation which are all components that are human driven and allow linkage between river systems to larger environmental dynamics.Rivers are central to human civilization by providing water, a type of fertile land, energy and a source of transportation.
+Many river systems are shaped by human activity and through anthropogenic forces.
+The process of human influence on nature, including rivers, is stated with the beginning of the Anthropocene, which has replaced the Holocene.
 This long-term impact is analyzed and explained by a wide range of sciences and stands in an interdisciplinary context.
 The natural water cycle and stream flow is globally influenced and linked to global interconnections.
-Rivers are an essential component of the terrestrial realm and have been a preferable location for human settlements during history.
-River is the main expression used for river channels themselves, riparian zones, floodplains and terraces, adjoining uplands dissected by lower channels and river deltas - landscapes that reflect both natural processes and centuries of human modification.
+Rivers are an essential component of the terrestrial realm and have been a preferred location for human settlements during history.
+River is the main expression used for river channels themselves, riparian zones, floodplains and terraces, adjoining uplands dissected by lower channels and river deltas.